future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 - Provide a general description of the challenge or exercise (should not have theoretical knowledge about the topic).
 - Use semi-formal but simple, clear language.
 - A light joke or two is okay, but the tone should stay informative — not humorous overall.
+- See the Tags section below for instructions on how to use tags when building the topic description.
 - Provide the information in both English and Swedish, directly one after the other if needed:
   - English text must be wrapped with [english] ... [/english].
   - Swedish text must be wrapped with [swedish] ... [/swedish].